sike25/sift/README.md

 # Simple File Transfer Protocol (SiFT)

 ## Authors
+- Sike Ogieva
 - Zehra Gundogdu
-- Sike Ogieva

 ## Introduction
 This document outlines the implementation details of the Simple File Transfer Protocol (SiFT), a secure protocol designed for transferring files between a client and a server.
-We implement SiFT v1.0 by extending SiFT v0.5 to provide protection from eavesdropping, modification, deletion, injection and replay of messages sent by the parties, by cryptographically securing the message transfer sub-protocol.
+We implement SiFT v1.0 to provide protection from eavesdropping, modification, deletion, injection and replay of messages sent by the parties, by cryptographically securing the message transfer sub-protocol.

 ## Implementation
 - **RSA Key Pair Generation:**